mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 #### RetryPollCount

-The maximum number of tries that the Mender client performs when contacting the Mender Server.
+The maximum number of tries that the Mender Client performs when contacting the Mender Server.

 If the setting is zero (the default), the maximum number of retries is `3 * ceil(log2(RetryPollIntervalSeconds) + 1)`.

-Introduced in Mender client 3.3.
+Introduced in Mender Client 3.3.

 #### RetryPollIntervalSeconds